Amychus manawatawhi

 Amychus manawatawhi, commonly known as the Three Kings click beetle, is a large flightless click beetle in the family Elateridae, found only on the Three Kings Islands of New Zealand.

-Discovery and etymology
+Taxonomy and etymology

-This species was named and described by John Marris and Paul J. Johnson in 2010, based on a type specimen collected in 2006 at Lighthouse Bush on Great Island, Three Kings; the holotype was deposited in the Lincoln University Entomology Research Collection (LUNZ).
+This species was described by John Marris and Paul J. Johnson in 2010, based on a specimen collected in 2006 at Lighthouse Bush on Great Island, Three Kings; the holotype was deposited in the Lincoln University Entomology Research Collection.

 The name manawatawhi is taken from the Māori name for Great Island, Manawa Tawhi, which translates as "panting breath", referring to the feat of Te Aopuri chief Rauru swimming to the island from the mainland.

 Description

 Adult A. manawatawhi can be distinguished from other Amychus species by its lack of small nodules on the back, especially on the head and elytra, compared to A. granulatus and A. candezei.
 It is the largest of the three Amychus species, ranging from 16 to 24 mm.
 It has a flattened body shape and small vestigial wings.
 Click beetles are named for their ability to make an audible click when on their back to jump into the air.
 However, Amychus do not have the ability to defend themselves in this way.